awsdocs/amazon-ecs-developer-guide/doc_source/ECS-AMI-SubscribeTopic.md

-# Subscribing to Amazon ECS–Optimized AMI Update Notifications<a name="ECS-AMI-SubscribeTopic"></a>
+# Subscribing to Amazon ECS\-Optimized Amazon Linux AMI Update Notifications<a name="ECS-AMI-SubscribeTopic"></a>

-The Amazon ECS\-optimized AMI receives regular updates for agent changes, Docker version updates, and Linux kernel security updates\.
-You can subscribe to the AMI update Amazon SNS topic to receive notifications when a new Amazon ECS–optimized AMI is available\.
+The Amazon ECS\-optimized Amazon Linux AMI receives regular updates for agent changes, Docker version updates, and Linux kernel security updates\.
+You can subscribe to the AMI update Amazon SNS topic to receive notifications when a new Amazon ECS\-optimized Amazon Linux AMI is available\.
 Notifications are available in all formats that Amazon SNS supports\.

 **Note**
 Your user account must have `sns::subscribe` IAM permissions to subscribe to an SNS topic\.